 How to Add in Valencia and What to Do There

 Considering adding Valencia into your itinerary?
-As I explained above, I wouldn't really say Valencia was an essential stop.
+As explained above, I wouldn't really consider Valencia an essential stop.
 See further down the page for my suggestions of where to go instead.

 Stay the Night or Visit en Route?
-With four-and-a-half hours of train travel ahead of you, it might be tempting to stay the night in Valencia.
-However, I would prefer to travel from Valencia to Barcelona in the evening - say from 6pm until 9pm - and then get a late dinner... in Barcelona, rather than waste your morning in transit.
+With 4.5 hours of train travel ahead of you, it might be tempting to stay the night in Valencia.
+However, it's preferable to travel from Valencia to Barcelona in the evening - say from 6pm until 9pm - and then get a late dinner in...
+Barcelona, rather than waste your morning in transit.

 What to Do in Valencia Paella!
 The famous rice dish is at its best in Valencia.
 If you thought paella was a seafood dish, you'll be pleased to know paella valenciana is actually made with meat (while vegetarians will easily find a version for them too).

 The old town area has a great small-town feel to it (but you'll get that in spades if you visit Gracia in Barcelona).

 There is also the Ciudad de Artes y Ciencias - a huge modern art and science exhibition complex - and the beach.

 Read more about Things to Do in Valencia

 Alternatives to Valencia: Other Detours Between Madrid and Barcelona